 Prior to becoming governor, Brownback served in a number of elected government offices.
 After one term in the House of Representatives, he served as Senator for Kansas from 1996-2011, having first won a special election to fill the seat left vacant by Bob Dole (R).
 Brownback began his political career in 1986 when he became the youngest individual to be the Secretary of Agriculture in the state's history.
 During his tenure as Secretary, Brownback did double duty as a White House Fellow under the administration of George H.W.
 Bush.

 Brownback is a licensed attorney, having graduated from the University of Kansas School of Law.

 Jim Kelly is the Founder and President of Solidarity Center for Law and Justice, P.C., an Atlanta, Georgia-based public interest human rights law firm that promotes the right to education and freedom of religion and expression.
-He has authored and filed amicus curiae briefs in the Supreme Court of United States pertaining to educational freedom, religious freedom, and freedom of speech issues in the cases of Good News Club v.
-Milford Central School (2001), Zelman v.
-Simmons-Harris (2002), Locke v.
-Davey (2004), Espinoza v.
-Montana Department of Revenue (2019), and Carson v.
-Makin (pending).
+He has authored and filed five amicus curiae briefs in the Supreme Court of United States pertaining to educational and religious freedom and freedom of speech issues.

 Since 2005, Kelly has served on an of counsel basis as the Director of International Affairs for the Washington D.C.-based Federalist Society for Law and Public Policy Studies.
 He is responsible for European judicial and civil society outreach strategy and engagement and for monitoring developments in the areas of human rights, rule of law, democracy, anti-corruption, and national sovereignty.